ronoaldo/mercurio/mods/mtimer/README.md

 ### Formspecs look weird

 On very small screens the configuration dialogs might look very crammed with text being cut off or overlaying other text.
-This is due to how formspecs work and is not fixable without massive Minetest engine changes.
+This is due to how formspecs work and is not fixable without massive Luanti engine changes.

 Same in the other direction: On very large screens the dialogs seem unnecessary huge with much empty space.
-Same here: This is not fixable without re-implementing formspec generation from scratch in Minetest.
+Same here: This is not fixable without re-implementing formspec generation from scratch in Luanti.

 mTimer was tested with resolutions from 1024×768 up to 2560×1440 with 20px font and GUI scaling of 1.5.
-Since different font sizes and GUI scaling are somewhat broken in Minetest when it comes to formspecs the later was usable but did not look that good.
+Since different font sizes and GUI scaling are somewhat broken in Luanti when it comes to formspecs the later was usable but did not look that good.

 ### Dialog language does not match dame language

 Simple: The mod was not translated to the language you’re using.
 Feel free to translate it and file a pull request.
 I’d be happy to merge it.

-Currently German (`language = de` in `minetest.conf`) and Italian (`language = it`) are supported as translation language and English being the default and Italian being slightly out of date.
+Currently German (`language = de`) and Italian (`language = it`) are supported as translation language and English being the default and Italian being slightly out of date.

 ### HUD element scale slider does not reset